Reviews11 min read

 Design Flexibility Limited Moderate High High

-ConvertKit vs. Beehiiv: Here's the deal — Beehiiv is cheaper and arguably better for pure newsletter monetization.
-Their ad network is excellent, and the pricing at comparable subscriber counts is noticeably lower.
-ConvertKit wins on automation depth, commerce features, and overall ecosystem maturity.
-If newsletters are your only product, Beehiiv is worth serious consideration.
-If you're selling courses or digital products alongside your newsletter, ConvertKit pulls ahead.
+ConvertKit vs. Beehiiv: Beehiiv is cheaper and arguably the better pure newsletter tool.
+Their ad network is genuinely good, and the cost at similar subscriber counts is noticeably lower.
+ConvertKit wins if you want deeper automation, more robust commerce features, and a more mature overall platform.
+For pure newsletter monetization?
+Beehiiv deserves a serious look.
+If you're also selling courses or digital products alongside your newsletter, ConvertKit has the edge.

-ConvertKit vs. Mailchimp: Mailchimp has more template flexibility and obviously has the brand recognition.
-But its list-based model means you'll pay for duplicate subscribers, and the UX has gotten noticeably bloated over the years.
-ConvertKit is cleaner for creators, full stop.
-I honestly think Mailchimp is overrated at this point — it coasts on name recognition more than it probably should.
+ConvertKit vs. Mailchimp: Mailchimp has more template options and obviously the brand recognition that comes from being around forever.
+But the list-based model means duplicate billing, and the interface has gotten bloated over time.
+ConvertKit is cleaner and more intuitive for creators.
+I'd honestly argue Mailchimp coasts on reputation more than it should at this point.

 The Verdict